emipa606/PawnsPaintRestored/README.md

-- https://steamcommunity.com/sharedfiles/filedetails/?id=1638624908]Forbidden Temperatures - Allows your campfires, passive coolers, and torch lamps to be forbiddable.
+- [https://steamcommunity.com/sharedfiles/filedetails/?id=1638624908](Forbidden Temperatures) - Allows your campfires, passive coolers, and torch lamps to be forbiddable.
-- https://steamcommunity.com/sharedfiles/filedetails/?id=1541281864]Where's the gravel? - Make gravel (AKA poor soil) much easier to see https://steamcommunity.com/sharedfiles/filedetails/?id=1541282175](Also in available in gray)
+- [https://steamcommunity.com/sharedfiles/filedetails/?id=1541281864]Where's the gravel?[/url] - Make gravel (AKA poor soil) much easier to see [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1541282175]((Also in available in gray))